cj1128/handmade-hero/README.md

   - Move to a rotated rectangle
   - Calculate the min/max bound rather than always check the whole buffer
   - Define `Perp` function

+### Day 93: Textured Quadrilaterals

+- Implement a textured quadrilaterals
+  - For each pixel, calculate the `u` and `v` uniform coordinate
+  - Use `u` and `v` to get color from texture
+  - Populate pixel with that color
+  - Implement alpha blending, just copy the old code
+- Subpixel rendering
+  - Casey demonstrates wiggling
+  - And then solve it by **Bilinear Texture Filtering**

 ## TODO